Ibyst/Website-Tutorial/README.md

 9/06/24 - learnt about iframes and javascript

 11/06/24 - technically did a bit of today's work yesterday, but worked on layout and semantics, responsive web design and computercode.

+12/06/24 - finished the HTML tutorial section on w3schools with HTML etiquette and entities, and added an interactive table of contents as the page was getting quite long.
+I'm planning on starting CSS, possibly JS, tomorrow as I feel like I know most of the HTML I would need to make a 'portfolio' website.